 Cash is divided into sections.
 Each part of the treasury aims as supervision and examination related to the distribution of money flows.

-While the funds on the financial statements have become one, the use of cash financial statements can be easily understood by others, even if they are novices.
+While the funds on the financial statements have become one, the use of financial statements can be easily understood by others, even if they are novices.

 The types of money are divided into, among others, small money, money in banks, money reporting, money equivalents, restricted money, and bank overdrafts.
 Check out each of his explanations, namely:

-Petty cash (Small cash)
+Petty funds (Small funds)

 Cash in the bank